i-bee01/i-bee01/README.md

  ### Hi 👋 I'm Ibee...Welcome to my tech world🚀

-# Alittle bit about me:
+# A little bit about me:
+- A mechanical engineer turned Tech bro
 - 🔭 I’m currently working on the CCFC Website, & Ibee's Website
 - 🌱 I’m currently learning Python & TypeScript
 - 👯 I’m looking to collaborate on open-source projects